-Reduction of energy consumption management, creditors, would impact the Primary Business Operations thru Corporation's investment on Green Energy as well as the employee's proper observation of energy saving measures.
+Reduction of energy consumption would impact the Primary Business Operations thru Corporation's investment on Green Energy as well as the employee's proper observation of energy saving measures.

-Employees, and investors TBGI has made investments in ATN Philippines Solar Energy Group, Inc. (ATN Solar) in cooperation with project proponent ATN Holdings, Inc.
+Employees, management, creditors, and investors TBGI has made investments in ATN

+Philippines Solar Energy Group, Inc. (ATN

+Solar) in cooperation with project

+proponent ATN Holdings, Inc.

-With the adverse trend of diesel prices at PhP 60/ liter, the calamitous effect of global climate change, and regulatory requirements Environmental Social Governance (ESG), the Executive Committee considered the (1) immediate implementation of the solar project for 2022, and (2) gradual replacement of diesel-powered equipment by electric driven alternatives.
-Implementation of the solar project provides savings, mainly from the elimination of transmission and distribution charges of Meralco which comprise 50.2% of total Meralco billings for 1Q 2022.
+With the adverse trend of diesel prices at PhP 60/ liter, the calamitous effect of global climate change, and regulatory requirements Environmental Social Governance (ESG), the Executive Committee considered the (1) immediate works of the solar project, and (2) gradual replacement of diesel-powered equipment by electric driven alternatives.
+Implementation of the solar project provides savings, mainly from the elimination of transmission and distribution charges of Meralco which comprise a big chunk of total Meralco billing.

-The solar project is slated to start mid 2024 as TBGI is in full support of in developing products and services that contribute to climate mitigation and adaptation.
+The solar project is slated to start latter part of 2025 as TBGI is in full support of developing products and services that contribute to climate mitigation and adaptation.